XCOM 2: Turn-based combat

-At the start of most missions, the player's squad is concealed and will not be detected by enemies unless they attack or move to a nearby position.
+At the start of most missions, the player's squad is concealed and will not be detected by enemies unless they attack or move too close to an enemy unit.
 This allows players to ambush enemies, which provides combat bonuses.
 Fog of war hides the aliens and their actions from view until the player's soldiers are in range and have line of sight on them.
 Squad members can take cover behind objects which reduces the chance of being hit.
-Enemies will attempt to flank and exposed soldiers will sustain heavy injuries from attacks due to the lack of any defense.
+Enemies will attempt to flank targets and exposed soldiers are highly likely to get hit and suffer critical damage.
 Each squad member can perform a limited number of actions before the enemy takes their turn.
 Players can also choose to end their turn early.
 Soldiers can be instructed to move, attack or both depending on their available action points.
 The game will inform the players of the possibility of landing a successful shot and the amount of health the enemy will lose.
 They can reload, remain in overwatch to shoot any moving enemy in their line of sight, hunker down, and hack into enemies' mechanical weapons such as turrets and temporarily shut them down or take control of them.

-The game has five character classes, each with its own Soldier Ability: Ranger wields a melee weapon that slashes enemies, Grenadier has a grenade launcher and explosives that can destroy enemy cover, Specialist has a drone that improves the team's defense and health, Sharpshooter is the team's sniper, and Psi Operative—which is unlocked late in the game— uses telepathic and psionic powers.
-Enemies from the first game in the series, including the Sectoids, returned while Firaxis introduced new enemies including the Vipers, a snake-like enemy who can drag soldiers out of their cover.
+The game has five character classes, each with its own unique abilities and equipment: the Ranger can make melee attacks in addition to shooting, the Grenadier carries a grenade launcher and explosives that can destroy enemy cover, the Specialist acts as a combat medic and uses a drone that improves the team's defense and can hack robotic enemies and electronic devices.
+The Sharpshooter is the team's sniper, and the Psi Operative—which is unlocked late in the game—uses a selection of telepathic and psionic powers in combat.
+Enemies from the first game in the series, including the Sectoids, returned while Firaxis introduced new enemies including the Vipers, a snake-like enemy who can drag soldiers out of their cover or constrict them, inflicting damage over time.
 When a soldier is injured or about to bleed out, medkits can be used to stabilize his or her condition.
 Soldiers in the squad can be permanently killed by enemies.
 If it is deemed necessary to abandon the mission, a soldier can carry wounded soldiers to extraction where they are revived upon leaving the map.
 The bodies of killed soldiers in the squad can also be carried back to extract their equipment.
 If the soldiers survive and complete the mission, they gain experience and will be promoted, unlocking new options in the skill trees and customization items.